 Sometimes, all you can do is let such a customer go and focus on detractors that you can actually turn into brand ambassadors instead.

 Dealing with NPS detractors can be one of the most challenging tasks businesses face.
-At the same time, they make opportunity and are drivers of positive change.
+At the same time, they make opportunities and are drivers of positive change.
 Without their feedback, some issues would never have been fixed, or products and services improved.

 Instead of thinking about dissatisfied customers as nuisances, think of them as an opportunity to innovate and grow a happy customer base.
 Enter into a conversation with them, and who knows - maybe they’ll become your biggest brand ambassadors.